Silva Helios Storm Lighter Review - 04/11/08

 OVERALL 28/30

 CONCLUSION - I tend not to use lighters very much when out in the field as I prefer the challenge of starting a fire in a more natural way.
 However, when I venture further a field for prolonged periods of time I would also take the Helios Storm Lighter with me as a backup.
 I also find this quite useful as due to an injury a couple of years ago I don't always find it very easy friction fire lighting anymore due to damaged tendons in my wrists.
-So for me this lighter does come prove to be a good companion.
+So for me this lighter does prove to be a good companion.

 You can purchase your Helios Storm Lighter here

 PLEASE NOTE, THESE FINDING WERE BASED ON AN OLD REVIEW.
 SINCE THE REVIEW THE PRODUCTS SEEM TO BE MADE OF A LOWER QUALITY!
+GREENMANBUSHCRAFT.CO.UK HAVE SINCE REMOVED THEM FROM STOCK.

 Catch you on the trail